nightscout/documentation/index.rst

 #WeAreNotWaiting
 ================

-This page contains links to open source documentation for the #WeAreNotWaiting movement
+This page contains links to open source documentation for the #WeAreNotWaiting movement.

 Hosted on other repositories: